copenhagenjs/copenhagenjs.dk/_posts/2012-09-26-october-busy-month.md

 author: Björn Söderqvist
 ---

+**Newsflash: We now also have a fourth event on MongoDB, the 29th!
+Scroll down for details and [sign up](http://simpleeventsignup.com/event/14498/signup/attendees?signup_token=1f4fd13ac194b6c)!**

+---

-October is going to be a very busy month for the Community, we are going to have at least three events, and have an opportunity for yet another talk.
+October is going to be a very busy month for the Community, we are going to have at least three **four** events, and have an opportunity for yet another talk.

-So mark your calendar for October 11th, 16th and 18th:
+So mark your calendar for
+* October 11th: Couchbase event
+* October 16th: HTML5 conference
+* October 18th: CopenhagenJS meetup
+* October 29th: MongoDB event

 ---